Can Someone Steal Your Identity From Your Driver’s License?

 The thing you need to keep in mind is that the only piece of information that is needed is your DL# or state ID#.
 Your name, address, DOB etc. is not needed to steal your identity.

 The best thing to do is safeguard your driver's license information.
-Don’t allow anybody but government officials scan/swipe your license unless they are required to by law (buying medicine, checking ID at a bar, employment, rental property, etc.)
+Don’t allow anyone but government officials to scan/swipe your license unless they are required to by law (buying medicine, checking ID at a bar, employment, rental property, etc.)

-Do not have your license number automatically written at the tops of your checks.
-If they are stolen this could open you up to years of check fraud problems.
+You also don’t want to have your license number automatically written at the top of your checks because if they were to end up in the wrong hands, it could result in years of check fraud problems.
 Check fraud is a felony and could lead to a warrant issued if you are not careful.

-If your license or state ID are lost or stolen make sure you report this to the police, either in a theft report or an incident report.
-Then speak to your state’s DMV or licensing agency.
-Ask them to place a flag on your license number.
+If your license or state ID is lost or stolen make sure you report this to the police, either in a theft report or an incident report.
+Afterward, you’ll want to speak to your state’s DMV or licensing agency and ask them to place a flag on your license number.
 This will alert law enforcement to be extra careful in identifying a person they may have pulled over.

-How Can I Find If Somebody is Using My Driver’s License?
+How Can I Find If Someone is Using My Driver’s License?

 If you suspect that your documentation has been used, you can look into it in three ways:

 Police, government agencies, and financial institutions report activity to background check companies.
 Talk to your local law enforcement about what companies are reputable and accurate for background checks, especially when it comes to criminal activity.